Daily nutritional requirements for an adult service dog. How to properly feed service breed dogs? Feed class and energy value

 Puppies should be fed only good quality food, little by little, but often, freshly prepared each time.

-From the age of six months, puppies are gradually transferred to the diet of adult dogs and fed twice a day.
+From the age of six months, puppies are gradually transferred to the diet of adult dogs and are fed twice a day.

-When choosing food for a dog
+When choosing dog food

 Energy, kJ